RubyLearning/blog/content/post/2007/11/29/ruby-usage-trend-in-indian-cities.md

 ---
 title: "Ruby Usage Trend in Indian Cities"
-author: Satish Talim
+author: "Satish Talim"
 date: "2007-11-29"
 layout: post
-permalink: /2007/11/29/ruby-usage-trend-in-indian-cities/
 categories:
   - news
   - ruby
 ---
-The [RubyLearning.com](http://rubylearning.com/) site has been active for some time now and the users of my site are normally people learning the Ruby programming language.
-For the last two years, I have been promoting the Ruby language in whatever way I can and have been keen knowing whether Ruby is catching on in India or not.
-With the help of [Google Analytics](http://www.google.com/analytics/), I sat down to analyze the ‘**Ruby Usage Trend in Indian Cities**‘.<!--more-->
+The [RubyLearning.com](http://rubylearning.com/) site has been active for some time now and the users of my site are normally people learning the Ruby programming language.<!--more--> For the last two years, I have been promoting the Ruby language in whatever way I can and have been keen knowing whether Ruby is catching on in India or not.
+With the help of [Google Analytics](http://www.google.com/analytics/), I sat down to analyze the ‘**Ruby Usage Trend in Indian Cities**‘.

 Statistical purists might laugh at my sampling data but I believe that this data represents the trend fairly accurately.
 Amongst the 100’s of